-Smart Business spoke with Hawkins about the ways organizations can help their employees understand the process, while also helping them become better health care consumers.
+Smart Business spoke with Hawkins about what organizations can do to help their employees take a more active role in their health care decisions.

 Insights Health Care is brought to you by Medical Mutual